TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `cd Epitome`

+and

+`python manage.py makemigrations Eisegesis`

+and

+`python manage.py makemigrations Agora`

+and

+`python manage.py makemigrations Propylaea`

+and

-`sudo python manage.py migrate`
+`python manage.py migrate`

 11) To start django server move to the folder Epitome and start the server by typing:

-`sudo python manage.py runserver`
+`python manage.py runserver`

-12) To create an admin account, open a new terminal, type and follow the instructions:
+12) To create an admin account, open a new terminal, re-activate the virtual environment and type and follow the instructions:

+`source ~/venvs/Epitome/bin/activate`

+and

+`cd Epitome`

+and

-`sudo python manage.py createsuperuser`
+`python manage.py createsuperuser`

 13) Open your web browser to access the admin panel in this address: